lukassnoek/VoxelViz/README.md

 ![alt text](https://github.com/lukassnoek/VoxelViz/raw/master/img/model.gif "Logo Title Text 1")

 ## See for yourself!
-`VoxelViz` will run as a standonly app on a VPS [X8 BladeVPS](https://www.transip.nl/vps/) from TransIP, which will be accessible once I figured out how to make NGINX with SSL-encryption work ... :grimacing:
+`VoxelViz` will run as a standalone app on a VPS [X8 BladeVPS](https://www.transip.nl/vps/) from TransIP, which can be viewed at [teaching.lukas-snoek.com](http://teaching.lukas-snoek.com/) and [showcase.lukas-snoek.com](http://showcase.lukas-snoek.com/).

 Alternatively, you can clone this repository and run the app(s) locally!
 First, you'll need to install the dependencies, which you can do through: